 Vegan Travel Tips for Scotland

-Here are my top tips for vegans traveling through Scotland at a glimpse:
+Here are my top tips for vegans travelling through Scotland at a glimpse:

 - Download the Happy Cow app | It’s particularly useful in the cities, but also keeps surprising me with options in the countryside.
 Download here!